pgaertig/nginx-big-upload/README.md

 ## Status

-v1.0.0 is deployed in production since 4 Apr 2013. ~50GB/day, ~100 users/day with mixed browsers.
+v1.1.0 production ready.
+This module is deployed in production since 4 Apr 2013. ~50GB/day, ~100 users/day with mixed browsers.

 For some form of documentation please see tests directory.